Perhaps you can relate to one of these scenarios:

 For the estimated 1.5 million Americans who suffer from traumatic brain injuries (TBI) every year, these scenarios are typical of post-TBI struggles.
 Concussions and other forms of TBI can seriously impact lives by generating long-lasting symptoms.
 Fortunately, a neuro-optometrist can provide a crucial component to the healing process with neuro-optometric rehabilitation therapy.

-If you or a loved one has suffered even a mild TBI, call Bolton Vision Therapy Centre to schedule a functional visual evaluation and determine if you can benefit from neuro-optometric rehabilitation therapy.
+If you or a loved one has suffered even a mild TBI, call Bolton Vision Therapy Center to schedule a functional visual evaluation and determine if you can benefit from neuro-optometric rehabilitation therapy.

 What Types of Symptoms Follow a Head Injury?